Siddu0201/acadlix-free/readme.txt

 Stripe is used to handle course purchases, subscriptions, and payment confirmations.

 When a user initiates a payment, the following data may be sent to Stripe:

-- Payment amount
+* Payment amount
-- Currency
+* Currency
-- Billing details provided by the user
+* Billing details provided by the user
-- Transaction metadata required for payment processing
+* Transaction metadata required for payment processing

 Data is transmitted only during payment processing or webhook-based payment status updates.

 Stripe is a third-party service provided by Stripe, Inc.

-Stripe Terms of Service:
-[Stripe Terms of Service](https://stripe.com/legal)
+[Stripe Terms of Service](https://stripe.com/legal) [Stripe Privacy Policy](https://stripe.com/privacy)

-Stripe Privacy Policy:
-[Stripe Privacy Policy](https://stripe.com/privacy)